Brexiteers wary as Sunak and EU chief prepare to announce Northern Ireland deal

 “It’s intolerable that we’ve got the protocol undermining political stability in Northern Ireland.”

+After a speech in the City of London, he said it is “almost inevitable” that the European Court of Justice (ECJ) will “have to play some part” after the deal, a contentious point for the DUP.

+But he said “we’ve got to make progress” on Northern Ireland before making “real changes” to the wider Brexit deal.

-After speaking to the EU chief at lunchtime, Mr Sunak will brief his top ministers in a virtual meeting of the Cabinet.
+The Prime Minister will speak to the EU chief at lunchtime before briefing his top ministers in a virtual meeting of the Cabinet.

 Mr Sunak and Ms von der Leyen will then set out the deal to voters in a joint press conference before the Prime Minister makes a statement to MPs in the Commons.